collective/collective.js.jqueryui/README.txt

 Introduction
 ============

-Integration of jqueryui in Plone 4.
+Integration of jqueryui in Plone 3.3 and 4.
-Use 1.7.2.7 versions if you want to use this package on Plone < 4.

 This version includes jqueryui 1.8.5 without the tabs plugin.